fyrox-book/fyrox-book.github.io/src/scene/tilemap.md

 ### Brush Tool

 The brush tool takes whatever tiles are selected and puts the handles for those tiles wherever you click on the selected tile map.
+The selected tiles are called the stamp, and the stamp will be used in one way or another by each of the drawing tools.
-You can select any number of tiles and their handles will be drawn in the same relative positions where you click, or you can use the flip and rotation buttons to flip and rotate the selected tiles before drawing them.
+You can select any number of tiles and their handles will be drawn in the same relative positions where you click, or you can use the flip and rotation buttons to flip and rotate the stamp before drawing it.
 The preview area of the Tile Map Control Panel shows approximately what the tiles should look like when they are drawn.

 ### Erase Tool

 ![erase](erase.gif)

-Erases tiles using the shape of the current brush.
+Erases tiles using the shape of the current stamp.
 Activate it using the `2` key or by clicking on the button with eraser icon.

 ### Flood Fill Tool

 ![flood fill](flood_fill.gif)

-Fills a region with the same tile kind (or empty space) using the tiles of the current brush.
+Fills a region with the same tile kind (or empty space) using the tiles of the current stamp.
 Activate it using the button with paint bucket icon.

+Unlike the other tools, the flood fill tool is not implemented for use in the Tile Set Editor, so in the Tile Set Editor the flood tool will just act like the brush tool.

 ### Pick Tool

 ![pick](pick.gif)

-Picks a rectangular region of tiles from the tile map itself and turns them into the current brush.
+Picks a rectangular region of tiles from the tile map itself and turns them into the current stamp.
-Hold shift to add additional rectangular regions to the brush.
+Hold shift to add additional rectangular regions to the stamp.
-Hold alt to drag the currently selected tiles and move them to a different location in the tile map.
 Activate it using the `1` key or by clicking the button with pipette icon.

+Hold alt to drag the currently selected tiles and move them to a different location in the tile map, or tile set editor page.
+You can also use this to change the position of a page in the tile set editor, but beware that the position of a tile set page is part of a tile's handle, so moving a page can invalidate any handle that refers to a tile on that page.
+Handles are not destroyed when they are invalidated this way;
+they merely fail to render correctly until a page is added to the tile set with a tile where the handle is expecting to find tile data.

 ### Rectangular Fill Tool

 ![rect fill](rect_fill.gif)

-Fills a rectangular region with the tiles from the current brush.
-It tiles the given region using the tiles from current brush.
+Fills a rectangular region with the tiles from the current stamp.
+It tiles the given region using the tiles from current stamp.
 Could be activated using `3` key or by clicking on the button with the tiles icon.

 ### Nine Slice Tool

 ![nine slice](nine_slice.gif)

-Fills a rectangular region using a rectangluer brush divided into nine sections: four corners, four sides, and the center.
+Fills a rectangular region using a rectangluer stamp divided into nine sections: four corners, four sides, and the center.
-The corners of the brush will be placed at the corners of the selected region.
-The sides of the brush will fill the sides of the selected reation, and the center of the brush will fill the center of the selected region.
+The corners of the stamp will be placed at the corners of the selected region.
+The sides of the stamp will fill the sides of the selected reation, and the center of the stamp will fill the center of the selected region.

 ## Physics